zbrateam/Zebra/README.md

 **Zebra and jailbreaks are always free.
 Anyone suggesting you can install Zebra without a jailbreak, or accepting payment to download Zebra, is a scam.** If you paid for Zebra or a jailbreak, contact your bank to file a chargeback.

 ### On macOS
 A stable release of Zebra for macOS isn’t yet available.
 You can build Zebra from source to try out the latest unfinished state of Zebra on macOS.
-You will need to install the [Procursus](https://docs.procurs.us/) package management system, as this is what
+You will need to install [Procursus](https://docs.procurs.us/) on your Mac, which is similar to Homebrew/MacPorts, but is based on the APT package management system Zebra is built for.

 ### Downloads
 You can also download Zebra directly via the [GitHub releases](https://github.com/zbrateam/Zebra/releases) if that is your fancy.